gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 she laughed like a Darpani, a full-out belly-breaking laugh that made you laugh along.
 After eight months and three small jobs, I was half drunk on the secret history of the world, on the stories beneath the stories.
-Foul plots that had to be foiled, lost treasures that damn well ought to stay lost...
-I felt as I had when I was a child and my father let me stand backstage so I could see how plays were really made.
+Foul plots that had to be foiled, lost treasures that damn well ought to stay lost…  I felt as I had when I was a child and my father let me stand backstage so I could see how plays were really made.